-Lucy was one of the first of the Couta boats that Ken Lacco built after the Lacco family relocated from Queenscliffe.
-Of note, the first Couta boat he built back in Rosebud was Rob Roy, currently owned by former Prime Minister, Malcolm Turnbull.
+Lucy was one of the first of the Couta Boats that Ken Lacco built after the Lacco family relocated from Queenscliffe.
+Of note, the first Couta Boat he built back in Rosebud was Rob Roy, currently owned by former Prime Minister, Malcolm Turnbull.
 Lucy was built for Ken to go long lining snapper ‘up the bay’.
 She was used as a fishing boat in the vicinity of Rosebud, Mordialloc and Williamstown.
 She was also used to fish out of Apollo Bay and then at San Remo where she was worked as a fishing boat until the 1960s.
 Suffice to say, it is difficult to obtain any detail regarding this period in Lucy’s life.
-We can assume however, that in keeping with the tradition of couta boat vessels, as a working fishing boat, Lucy made an invaluable contribution to the fishing industry in Victoria, and of that we are proud.
+We can assume however, that in keeping with the tradition of Couta Boat vessels, as a working fishing boat, Lucy made an invaluable contribution to the fishing industry in Victoria, and of that we are proud.

 From the information provided by Tim Phillips, it is apparent that Lucy underwent some alterations in her time as a working fishing vessel but, sadly, she also deteriorated into a state of disrepair.
 When Tim salvaged Lucy in the early 1980s from her resting place in Hastings on Westernport Bay, she was not far from sinking on her mooring and, in Tim’s words, “full of worms”.
-Further, she had been substantially altered from her original couta boat configuration.
+Further, she had been substantially altered from her original Couta Boat configuration.
 The centre-case has been removed and a cabin had been added by Jack Pompei, the boat builder from Mordialloc.
 But sadly, Jack is no longer around to reveal his working knowledge of Lucy.
 When Tim purchased the derelict Lucy she was, in fact, named ‘Diane’ but he instantly recognised her as a ‘Lacco boat’.
 Ken Lacco was able to verify that the boat was actually Lucy, which he had built in 1931.
 ‘Diane’ was quickly reverted to Lucy, her original name, much to the pleasure of Lucy Lacco.

 Lucy remained in Tim Phillip’s ownership for a short time until she was purchased by Warick Leeming in 1983.
 They worked together in the carport of Tim’s mother at Delgany Ave Portsea to restore Lucy to her original condition.
 Tim declared that he worked ‘round the clock’ on the restoration.
-They were ably assisted by Warwick’s 12 year old son who had the pleasure of sailing Lucy in the Scotch College Sea Scouts regatta in Portsea over the coming Easter.
+They were ably assisted by Warick’s 12 year old son who had the pleasure of sailing Lucy in the Scotch College Sea Scouts regatta in Portsea over the coming Easter.
 In the process of this massive restoration, Tim used wooden shearlegs and a block and tackle to install the centre-plate.
-When finished, Lucy was striking in her navy blue and Cumberland stone colours, and beautifully restored and preserved for her future life on the water as a racing Couta boat, after her many years of service as a fishing vessel.
+When finished, Lucy was striking in her navy blue and Cumberland stone colours, and beautifully restored and preserved for her future life on the water as a racing Couta Boat, after her many years of service as a fishing vessel.

 In the following years, Warick Leeming raced Lucy out of Sorrento Sailing Club and was successful in winning numerous races, including the Portsea Cup.
 Warick maintains that Lucy is a very fast upwind boat.
 Having proven Lucy’s successful racing pedigree over the next five years, Warick sold Lucy to buy Kate, a Division 1 boat.